How to Enable Single Click to Open Items in Windows 11

 Can I revert to double-click if I change my mind?

-Yes, you can easily revert these changes at any time.
-Simply navigate back to the Folder Options menu in File Explorer, select the ‘Double-click to open an item’ option, and click Apply.
-Your computer will immediately return to the default behavior of requiring two clicks to open files.
+Yes, you can switch back anytime.
+Head to the Folder Options menu in File Explorer, choose ‘Double-click to open an item,’ and click ‘Apply.’
+Your computer will immediately go back to needing two clicks to open files.

 Was this guide helpful?